 Legal Break Entitlement on 12 Hour Shifts

-If you are given a lunch break of 20 minutes or more, that counts as your full entitlement for that day.
-The break must be given to you during your shift and not at the beginning or end of it.
+There’s no legal guidance on how long you need to work before you get a break.
+However, the break must be given to you during your shift and not at the beginning or end of it.

 There is no obligation for your break entitlement to be paid, but your employer may pay some or all lunch and tea breaks.

 You should also be aware that breaks do not count towards the length of your working day.
 If you are calculating how many hours you have worked during a shift, you should disregard your breaks.
 For example, if your shift is 8am to 8pm but you get an hour for lunch you are deemed to have worked for 11 hours.